A fine-grained attention and geometric correspondence model for musculoskeletal risk classification in athletes using multimodal visual and skeletal features: Results

-\textbf{Module Configurations.} Starting from a baseline model that used simple concatenation of image and coordinate features without any dedicated enhancement modules, we first introduced Residual Blocks (ResB) into the image encoder, which resulted in an improvement in the F1-score of +0.0316 compared to the baseline (denoted as \(\Delta\)F1); along with an increase of +0.024 in Cohen’s $\kappa$.
+Starting from a baseline model that used simple concatenation of image and coordinate features without any dedicated enhancement modules, we first introduced Residual Blocks (ResB) into the image encoder.
+This configuration resulted in an improvement in the F1-score of +0.0316 compared to the baseline (denoted as \(\Delta\)F1), along with an increase of +0.024 in Cohen's $\kappa$.
 This improvement is attributed to the deeper hierarchical representations enabled by residual connections, which help preserve low-level spatial details while allowing effective gradient flow.
 Building on that, we incorporated the Fine-Grained Attention Module (FGAM), which resulted in a $\Delta$F1 of +0.0501 and a \(\kappa\) gain of +0.044 compared to the baseline.
-FGAM allows the model to perform local, token-level attention between image patches and skeletal keypoints, rather than treating the modalities globally.
-Followed by FGAM, we added the Multimodal Geometric Correspondence Module (MGCM) module to the model, which led to the best results with a $\Delta$F1 of +0.0673 and \(\kappa\) improvement of +0.063 over the baseline.
-MGCM applies transformer-based cross-attention to explicitly model geometric relationships between modalities.
-Table \ref{tab:module_ablation} details the contribution of each key module to the model.
+FGAM allows the model to perform local, token-level attention within the image modality, rather than treating it globally.
+Building on FGAM, we added the Multimodal Geometric Correspondence Module (MGCM) to the framework.
+This led to the best results with a $\Delta$F1 of +0.0673 and \(\kappa\) improvement of +0.063 over the baseline.
+MGCM applies transformer-based cross-attention to explicitly model geometric relationships between modalities. \x{Table~\ref{tab:module_ablation} details the contribution of each key module and the intra-module design analysis.}

+\x{We have further extended the ablation to cover intra-module design choices within FGAM and MGCM, using M4 as the final baseline.
+In the FGAM design group, we notice that removing the transformer blocks entirely (A1) reduced F1 by -1.73\%.
+A single transformer block (A2) recovered most of this gap but still fell -0.87\% short, while adding a third block beyond the two transformer blocks offered no further gain.}

+\x{On the other hand, in the MGCM fusion strategy group, replacing cross-attention with simple concatenation (B1) produced the largest drop of -2.82\%.
+This means that geometric alignment cannot be recovered through concatenation alone.
+Single-head cross-attention (SHCA, B2) and multi-head cross-attention without a transformer stack (MHCA, B3) closed this gap progressively at -1.44\% and -0.73\%, respectively.
+However, a third transformer layer (B5) showed marginal degradation consistent with overfitting on the compact 512-dimensional fused representation.}